SummerAppSpace/Chapter4/CAPSTONE.md

 1. Run the code in `Capstone_Part3.py`.
 1. Change the number of clusters, and rerun, what do you get?
 ## Part 4
+Pick one of the queries in the appendix and modify it slightly.
+Perhaps select for a different (recommended: smaller to ensure the output is smaller) range for one of the values.
+Look up what that physically means.
+Then, once you have your new dataset, save the old one under a new name in `~/astroML_data` and use your new dataset instead.
+Compare the outputs and your results.
+## Part 5
 How to choose what method to use: http://peekaboo-vision.blogspot.com/2013/01/machine-learning-cheat-sheet-for-scikit.html
 * Pick to work with either astronomy and stellar data, solar flare data, or satellite imagery data.
 Obtain your dataset, adn then pick either K-Nearest-Neighbors or K-Means to divide it into categories.
 What categories did you come up with?
 Are you able to spot patterns.
 Write up your results.